 20)

-2. Fetching Offers for User:
+2. Fetching Offers for User with Extended API:

 1from kard import KardApi